The Divi Layout Block feature allows you to insert Divi modules into the Gutenberg editor without activating the Visual Builder!

 - Choose the layout

-I'm sure you're familiar with this screen.
-These are Divi's classic options for the layout construction.
+You may already be familiar with this screen.
+These are the classic Divi options for construction of a layout.

 If you choose the "Build from scratch" option, you will then add :